SHADY LANE

 FLAVOUR:

 Sourcing crops for Shady Lane is always a fun challenge.
 We look for crops with a smooth sensory experience opening with a mild acidity, think cooked apples or pears, with a strong cocoa or cooked sugar backing.
-The combination of natural processing and this Catuai lot makes for a wonderfully sweet cup.
-It opens with nice cooked blackberry and raspberry jam that quickly goes to chocolate with a rich apple and caramel finish.
+Peru lots are perfect fits, especially microlots like this one from Noé, which is a wonderfully sweet and comforting cup.
+Noé’s coffee layers rich chocolate over sticky red cherry and strawberry candy with a fun vanilla bean finish.

 PARAMETERS: